The 7 Best Quiet Keyboards For Your Home Or Office

 - A Mechanical Gaming Keyboard: Corsair K70 RGB MK.2 Mechanical Gaming Keyboard

 Whatever your preferences, these keyboards won’t disturb the peace by making a racket.

 1. A Fan-Favorite Membrane Keyboard That’s Virtually Silent

-If you’re looking for a whisper-quiet membrane keyboard, this wireless keyboard and mouse combo is a fan favorite on Amazon with more than 35,000 reviews and a 4.5-star overall rating.
-This is an updated version of another top-selling, quiet wireless mouse/keyboard combo, the Logitech MK270, which is also available via the same product page on Amazon.
-Logitech claims that this keyboard produces 90% less noise than the MK270, thanks to its new SilentTouch technology, and Amazon reviewers largely seem to agree that it’s astonishingly quiet.
+If you’re looking for a whisper-quiet membrane keyboard, this wireless keyboard and mouse combo is a fan favorite on Amazon with more than 5,200 reviews and a 4.6-star overall rating.
+This is an updated version of another top-selling, quiet wireless mouse/keyboard combo, the Logitech MK270.
+Logitech claims that this keyboard produces 90% less noise than the MK270, thanks to its SilentTouch technology, and Amazon reviewers largely seem to agree that it’s astonishingly quiet.
 Some even suggest that the keyboard is “essentially silent.”

 2. A Quiet Ergonomic Keyboard With Bluetooth & Wi-Fi Connectivity

 - Has an ergonomic design